svbygoibear/hermes-crypto/README.md

 npm run dev
 ```

-Finally, you will need to create an `.env.local` file at the root of this repo.
+Finally, you will need to create a `.env.local` file at the root of this repo.
 Follow the example at the base of this repo for which variables to configure.

 And that is it!